The Spiritual Path – 3

 The horizontal paths on Jacob’s Ladder are of particular importance.
 Each represents a barrier, a threshold, which has to be crossed before we can proceed.
 They are like the blindfolds we must remove for a vision of the radiant skies ahead, the boulders we must climb to view the unfolding horizons.
 For until we transcend these barriers, we will not be able to see our way to proceed.

-And these horizontal paths are all in the nature of aspirations, commitments which have to be made before the higher paths will open to us.
+These horizontal paths are all in the nature of aspirations, commitments which have to be made before the higher paths will open to us.
 Like the Sephiroth on each Pillar, the horizontal paths or thresholds are also of two types.
 The paths linking Chesed with Geburah, on all the Trees, form one type, and the paths linking Netzach and Hod, or Chokmah and Binah, form the other.
 Both of these function together with Tiphareth in a very distinctive way:

 When we open the corresponding Veil of Negative Existence, we reach Tiphareth (which is Malkuth of the next higher Tree of Life).
 Then to actually start journeying up this next higher Tree, we have to overcome the two barriers represented by the two horizontal paths above Tiphareth.
 This process (of overcoming these barriers) is mediated by Tiphareth; hence Tiphareth is known, in the Yetziratic text, as the Mediating Intelligence.

 When Tiphareth is sufficiently built up, we encounter the next threshold, that between Binah and Chokmah.
 And this is a crucial threshold, for it absolutely defines whether we stop here or we go on.
-This threshold is of the nature of a surrender, a relinquishing of a part of our personality that keeps us separate from the All.
+This threshold is of the nature of a surrender or sacrifice, a relinquishing of a part of our personality that keeps us separate from the All.
 The Hebrew letter assigned to this path means door, and it is the real door to the higher Tree of Life.
 We cannot proceed unless we open this door, for only then do we see the hidden Sephirah, Daath, which will then reveal itself as Yesod of the next higher Tree of Life.

 Without this Sephirah, we cannot possibly reach Kether, for it is the bridge across the chasm, the oasis allowing passage across a formidable desert.
 When revealed as Yesod, it represents a state of higher realization and a state of bliss, of increasing intensity at each higher Tree of Life it appears.
 Each provides the essential nourishment to propel us into the next higher World of Manifestation.
 They are mystical experiences providing the flame that lights up the path ahead, the inspirational fire for the precipitous climb towards the pristine skies of our spiritual destiny.

-Jacob’s Ladder has five pairs of these Sephiroth comprising of Yesod and Tiphareth (or the revealed Daath and Kether, which are Yesod and Tiphareth of the higher world).
-Yesod represents the mystical experience that enables us to reach the more stable spiritual state of Tiphareth which then needs to be refined further until we are ready to cross the next threshold in order to proceed to the higher Yesod of the next world.
+Jacob’s Ladder has five pairs of these Sephiroth comprising of Yesod and Tiphareth (or the revealed Daath and Kether, which are Yesod and Tiphareth of the higher World of Manifestation).
+Yesod represents the mystical experience that enables us to reach the more stable spiritual state of Tiphareth which then needs to be refined further until we are ready to cross the next threshold in order to proceed to the higher Yesod of the next World of Manifestation.
 These sets of Yesod and Tiphareth (or the revealed Daath and Kether) form stages of the spiritual path which become more profound and intense the higher we go.
 These stages correspond to the stages depicted as the “Five Paths” known in Vajrayana Buddhism as the Path of Accumulation, the Path of Preparation, the Path of Seeing, the Path of Meditation, and the Path of No More Learning.
 Each of these stages in the Spiritual Path can only be reached after we cross its corresponding threshold.

 The spiritual path is thus a path with many thresholds to be crossed, one after another.
 When we reach each threshold, or when we realize each next step we have to take, we simply have to make the commitment and go.
 This is really the Kalama Sutta in action.
 We must act on what we know.
 We must cross each threshold when we come to it.
 Otherwise, we go no further; that is where we stop.
 This then is the crucial message unmistakably staring at us from the structure of Jacob’s Ladder.